sarckk/sarckk.github.io/content/post/transformers.md

 Before we can pass this into the encoder, we need to convert these sequences of strings into a numerical representation instead so we can do some computation and make GPUs go *brrr*.
 To do this, we create -- from the dataset -- a mapping from all possible tokens (in this case, words) to its index in a vocabulary.
 So, the word "The" might have an index of 37, which uniquely identifies that token.
 We also leave out some indices for the special tokens that we introduced (`<BOS>`, `<EOS>` and `<PAD>`): for example, their indices might be 0, 1 and 2 respectively.

 ### Step 2: Number -> Embedding Vector
 Once we have the input tensor, we turn each word (which by this point is a number representing its index in our vocabulary) into a high-dimensional vector that we call an **embedding vector**.
-In the original paper, the embedding vector is **512-dimensional**, but this is a hyperparameter that we can tune for our model through experiments.
+This can be implemented using PyTorch's `nn.Embedding()` module.
+In the original paper, the embedding dimension is **512**, but this is a hyperparameter that we can tune for our model through experiments.
+Note that in the paper, they also multiply the embedding weights by `sqrt` of the embedding dimension (see page 5).

 After this step, we have a tensor of shape (batch size, (max) input sequence length, embedding dimension).
 For the rest of the article, I'll use the short form `B` for batch size, `T` for the maximum input sequence length, and `D` for the embedding dimension.
 In our example, `B=3`, `T=9` and `D=512`.